hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 All the common styles go into theme folder.
 This folder includes the base.less and mixins.less that holds all the variables and mixins that are used in the other styles.
-Modify the values to meet your theme's needs.
+Modify these values to meet your theme's needs.

 The theme specific styling that cannot be set in base.less or cannot be found in theme/main.less, should go to theme/custom.less.
 If you would like to have